Woo Won-shik

-Woo Won-shik (born 18 September 1957) is a South Korean politician who has served as the speaker of the 22nd National Assembly of South Korea since June 2024.
+Woo Won-shik (born 18 September 1957) is a South Korean politician who served as the speaker of the 22nd National Assembly of South Korea from June 2024 to May 2026.
 He was a member of the National Assembly for Nowon, Seoul from 2004 to 2008 and returned to office in 2012.
 He was a member of Democratic Party of Korea prior to his election as speaker in 2024.
-As speaker, he was the one who hosted the vote to lift the 2024 martial law.
-He also presided over the impeachments of President Yoon Suk Yeol and Acting President Han Duck-soo.
+As speaker, he led the National Assembly's response to the martial law crisis and the subsequent impeachments of President Yoon Suk Yeol and Acting President Han Duck-soo.

 Early life and education

 Woo was born in Seoul in 1957 and studied civil engineering at Yonsei University, later receiving a master's degree in environmental studies from the same university.
 He was arrested in 1981 and sentenced to three years of penal labor under the Chun Doo-hwan regime for taking part in protests demanding Chun's resignation, then released in 1984.